astrosites/astrosites.github.io/_pages/building-options.md

 # Build it yourself

 It's not uncommon for those with a little webdev experience to simply build your own website.
-However, in 2018, no one is building pages from scratch!
-Build a page yourself still doesn't mean writing a bunch of your own code!
+However, in 2019, few people are building pages from scratch!
+Building a page yourself still doesn't mean writing a bunch of your own code!

 Right now, the most popular method for building your own webpage is to use Bootstrap components.
-[Bootstrap][https://getbootstrap.com/] is a collection of HTML, CSS, and JavaScript **components** which you can choose and pick for your own website.
+[Bootstrap](https://getbootstrap.com/) is a collection of HTML, CSS, and JavaScript **components** which you can choose and pick for your own website.
 For example, if you wish to have something on your website that produces a slideshow of pictures, you can simply grab Bootstrap's [Carousel component](https://getbootstrap.com/docs/4.1/components/carousel/) and integrate it into your own page.

-Web development is a huge community and there is an enormous amount of material and code out there already that already implements what you want to implement!
+Web development has a **huge** community around it and there is an enormous amount of material and code out there already that already implements what you want to implement!
 So do a google search before you start writing anything yourself.

 If you are interested in going this route, many people use [Gulp](https://gulpjs.com/) to manage and build their site as they edit the raw components of it.